 We hope you’ve had a super half term holiday and are ready for the new term.

-Mrs Bashir, Mrs Ahmed and Ms O’Keefe
+Mrs Bashir and Ms O’Keefe

 Children need to spend time reading, learning their timetables and spellings every day.

-Children should at least 10 minutes a day learning their timetables and should their tables up to 12 times.
+Children should spend at least 10 minutes a day learning their timetables and should know their tables up to 12 times.
 Timetables provide a foundation for a range of learning in maths including written multiplication and division, fractions, percentages and time.
 Try online learning to encourage your children to learn their timetables:

 All year 6 pupils also have a login for Times tables Rock Stars- which you will find in the back of their homework books.

 Spellings will be given on Mondays and tested weekly.
 Children will be taught spelling strategies which they can also use to practise spellings at home.
+Spelling frame is also a good website to practice spellings in a fun and interactive way.